-Led by developer Knight Dragon, Greenwich Peninsula is one of the largest projects of its kind in Europe with a proposed mix of commercial, retail, entertainment, community and residential units.
+Led by developer Knight Dragon, Greenwich Peninsula is one of the largest projects of its kind in Europe with a mix of commercial, retail, entertainment, community and residential units.
 The delivery programme for the scheme extends to 2035.
 LEEF finance significantly leveraged both private and public sector financial support for the scheme.

 The Optic Cloak is the flue for the Peninsula’s low carbon Energy Centre.

 The GPEL heat network is underpinned by an independent governing body that looks after residents’ interests and ensures value for money in the costs of heat.
-It will also include a new Visitor Centre that will show the surrounding neighbourhoods how district heating operates and its benefits to the wider community.
+It also includes a new Visitor Centre that will show the surrounding neighbourhoods how district heating operates and its benefits to the wider community.

 Development works are on-going and practical completion is expected in 2017.
 Highlights of the deal include:

 - 15,000 residential units and 3,500,000 sqft of commercial space served by gas-fired combined heat and power plant heat network

 - Substantial (20,000 tonnes p.a.) carbon savings over the life of the project; equivalent to 18,000 cars taken off the road

 - The Energy Centre flue is clad with a bespoke art installation – ‘The Optic Cloak’, which is 49 meters tall, 20 metres wide and 3 meters deep, and marks the gateway to the Peninsula and makes a landmark feature.